qianouyang/edge-conductor/.github/CONTRIBUTING.md

-# Contributing to the runtime
+# Contributing to the project

 The [Intel® Edge-Conductor] is developed using the [fork and pull model].
-Every runtime contributor, whether an external contributor or an [Intel organization] member, has their own public fork of the runtime repository and submits changes using [pull requests].
-Contributions must pass continuous integration checks and review by the runtime maintainers before they are merged into the `main` branch of the [runtime repository].
+Every contributor, whether an external contributor or an [Intel organization] member, has their own public fork of the repository and submits changes using [pull requests].
+Contributions must pass continuous integration checks and review by the repository maintainers before they are merged into the `main` branch of the [repository].

 ## Setting up your Git environment